Root Canal Therapy for kids

 Because primary teeth are so important, the pediatric dentists at Children’s Dental FunZone recommend that these teeth be kept intact instead of being prematurely extracted.
 It is for this reason that root canal therapy for kids is a potential option for saving a baby tooth that is affected by extensive decay.

 When does a child need root canal therapy?

-This treatment is often indicated if your child feels pain in a tooth, is sensitive to different temperatures, or if the tooth is chipped or cracked with the pulp already exposed.
+This treatment is often indicated if tooth is giving your child pain, is sensitive to different temperatures, or if it is chipped or cracked with the pulp already exposed.
 When this happens, the pulp becomes damaged beyond simple medication or surface repair.
 As a result, the infected pulp is removed and a crown is placed on the tooth, allowing it to be strong enough so the tooth can remain in the child’s mouth until the permanent tooth erupts.